 Lease revenue bonds were issued for the design, acquisition, construction, and equipping of a Monongalia County Justice Center.
-The TIF bonds consist of projects related to the Morgantown Industrial Park, the Monongalia General Hospital, the Star City project, and the University Town Center project.
+The TIF bonds consist of projects related to the Morgantown Industrial Park, the Monongalia General Hospital, the Star City project, the Harmony Grove project, and the University Town Center project.

 Other obligations include notes payable, the net pension liability, the net OPEB liability and accrued compensated absences.
 Additional information concerning the County's debt can be found in Note III.
-G to the financial statements.
+F to the financial statements.